thombaynes0/AligentApi/README.md

 1. Start VSCode.
 2. Open the AligentApi folder.
 3. Open the terminal and type: npm run dev
-4. You can either go to postman and run the http requests i've provided, or you can go to the urls below and look in google chrome developer tools and see the network responses.
+4. Go to postman and run the http requests i've provided, feel free to change the things i've put in the Body, to see different results.

 URLS:
 - http://localhost:6061/dates/daysbetween